Hamza417/Felicity/README.md

 the [Telegram Channel](https://t.me/felicity_music_player) and become the part of the whole initial development process.

-I am taking my time developing it because I want it to exceed my own expectations.
+I am taking my time developing it because I want it to exceed my own expectations and by that I mean the quality of the software.
 I hope you are patient enough until the first few results :)

 ## Status